Eschatologue/CM_wiki/docs/character-creation/feat/feat-8th-level.md

 - **Magic Resistance**

     When you make a :d20-save: **Saving Throw** against a spell or other magical effect, you can gain :d20-adv: **Advantage** on the check.
-Once you use this trait, you can’t use it again until you finish a short or long rest.
+Once you use this trait, you can’t use it again until you finish a Short Rest or Long Rest.

 - **Arcane Absorbtion**

     When you expend a :rsc-spell-slot: **Spell Slot**, roll a d20.
 On a 20, you regain a :rsc-spell-slot: **Spell Slot** of a level lower than expended :rsc-spell-slot: **Spell Slot**, up to a maximum level equal to your Proficiency Bonus, and a minimum level of 1

-    You can regain a total number of :rsc-spell-slot: **Spell Slot** levels equal to your Proficiency Bonus this way until you cannot regain further :rsc-spell-slot: **Spell Slot**s until you complete a long rest.
+    You can regain a total number of :rsc-spell-slot: **Spell Slot** levels equal to your Proficiency Bonus this way until you cannot regain further :rsc-spell-slot: **Spell Slots** until you complete a Long Rest.

 ### Shield Prodigy
 *Level 8 Feat*